oscerd/kamelet-samples/README.md

 - Kafka to Log
 - Kafka to Log with value to key action
 - Kafka to Log with manual commit and Telegram sink
+- Kafka to AWS Translate and template to log sink
 - MongoDB to Log
 - Simulation source to AWS Kinesis Firehose
 - Simulation source to AWS SNS